Azure/Azure-Verified-Modules/docs/content/faq/_index.md

 - Deployment validation: to ensure all test examples are working from a deployment perspective.

 These same validations are also run in the [BRM](https://aka.ms/BRM) repository after merge.
 The new version of the contributed module is published to the Public Bicep Registry only if all validations are successful.

 ---

+### Does AVM use semantic versioning?

+Yes!
+For generic guidance, see [SNFR17 - Semantic Versioning](https://azure.github.io/Azure-Verified-Modules/specs/shared/#id-snfr17---category-release---semantic-versioning).
+For Bicep specific guidance, see [BCPNFR14 - Versioning](https://azure.github.io/Azure-Verified-Modules/specs/bicep/#id-bcpnfr14---category-composition---versioning).

+---

+### What's the guidance on transitioning to new module versions?

+AVM is not different compared to any other solution using semantic versioning.

+Customer should consider updating to a newer version of a module if:

+- They need a new feature the new version has introduced.
+- It fixes a bug they were having.
+- They'd like ot use the latest and greatest version.

+To do this they just change the version in their module declaration for either terraform or bicep and then run it through their pipelines to roll it out.

+The high level steps are:

+- Check module documentation for any version-incompatibility notes.
+- Increase the version (point to the selected published version of the module).
+- Do a `what-if` (Bicep) or `terraform plan` (Terraform) & review the changes proposed.
+  - If all good, proceed to deployment/apply.
+  - If not, make required changes to make the plan/what-if as expected.

+---